 The committee developing the B2MML standard also sends comments on this standard to the committee developing this standard.

-(informative) Logical information flows
+(informative) Abstract information flows

 The personnel model, equipment model, physical asset model, material model, and process segment model are collectively referred to as the resource models.

-Systems communicating using the product capability, product definition, production schedule, and production performance models have to agree on the meaning of data values.
+Systems communicating using the operations capability, operations definition, operations schedule, and operations performance models have to agree on the meaning of data values.

 EXAMPLE Property IDs.